stcbus/pidgin/doc/reference/libpurple/code_contributions.md

 changes that you are reverting and the `--all` argument tells Mercurial to revert all files.

-### Cleaning up a Landed of Discarded Review Request
+### Cleaning up a Landed or Discarded Review Request

 Whether or not your pull request has been accepted, you probably want to clean it up from your local repository.
 To do so, you need to update to a branch